Application screen configuration

 `externalComponentTabV1(data, tabHeader, config)`

-Creates the configuration of an "external" type tab, which allows embedding an external component.
+Creates configuration for an "external" tab, which allows embedding an external component.
 It takes three parameters:

 * `tabHeader` - optional tab header configuration (definition [`processTabHeaderV1`](#processtabheaderv1)).